xdevplatform/gcloud-toolkit-recent-search/README.md

 - Visualization of Tweets, slicing and dicing with Tweet metadata

-## I don’t have a lot of time: 15 mins is all you need
+## I don’t have a lot of time: 30 mins is all you need

-If you can spare 15 mins, please proceed.
+If you can spare 30 mins, please proceed.
 You will learn the basics about Twitter API and possibly find ways to monetize Twitter data.
 As a side benefit, you will also learn about Google Cloud, Analytics, and the foundations of data science

 ## Prerequisites: As a developer what do I need to execute this toolkit?

 * Twitter Developer account [Sign up here](https://developer.twitter.com/en/apply-for-access)
 * How to get a Twitter API bearer token?
-[Watch this](https://www.youtube.com/watch?v=E_h1HNjsd-U)
+[Refer this](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens)
 * A Google Cloud Account [Sign up here](https://www.google.com/aclk?sa=l&ai=DChcSEwjq8LzG8c_0AhUXE9QBHUQBC9QYABADGgJvYQ&sig=AOD64_2epUp76ekL53Vngr8B5cAjNAIaCQ&nis=1&ved=2ahUKEwjAubPG8c_0AhX5mGoFHdnPBMcQqyQoAHoECAMQBw&adurl=)

 ## What Cloud Services this toolkit will leverage and what are the costs?

 - This toolkit requires a Twitter API account that is free to signup for an essential access.
 Essential access allows 500K Tweets/month
 - This toolkit leverages Google BigQuery, App Engine and DataStudio.
 You can do a lot with the $300 credit from Google.
 For processing 500K Tweets/month anticipated billing cost with this toolkit for Google Cloud would be ~$30/month.
-However, we recommend to disable the App Engine when not in use
+However, we recommend to disable the App Engine when not in use or delete the Google project.

 ## Give me the big picture